jenzopr/jenzopr.github.io/_posts/2016-04-15-jags-finite-component-mixture.markdown

 *Explanation*:

-Back in R, we have to **guess** initial values for the hyperparameters.
-The *rjags* call starts the sampling by JAGS, using 1000 steps to adapt the model and 4000 steps to burn-in (defaults).
+Back in R, we have to *guess* initial values for the hyperparameters.
+The **run.jags** call starts the sampling by JAGS, using 1000 steps to adapt the model and 4000 steps to burn-in (defaults).
 After that, the model is run for 10000 iterations.

 The results are given as a table (truncated):